Kösem Sultan

-Kösem Sultan (كوسم سلطان; (Note: كوسم سلطان, /tr/) 1589 – 2 September 1651), also known as Mahpeyker Sultan (ماه پیكر; (Note: ماه پيكر, /tr/)), was a Haseki Sultan (favorite) and legal wife of Ottoman sultan Ahmed I, Valide Sultan as mother of Murad IV and Ibrahim, and Büyük Valide Sultan as grandmother of Mehmed IV.
-She served as regent of the Ottoman Empire from 1623 to 1632 during the minority of Murad IV, from 1640 to 1648 during the unstable rule of Ibrahim, and again from 1648 until her assassination in 1651 during the minority of Mehmed IV.
-She became one of the most powerful and influential women in Ottoman history, as well as a central and controversial figure during the period known as the Sultanate of Women.
+Kösem Sultan (كسم سلطان; (Note: كوسم سلطان, /tr/) 1589 – 2 September 1651), also known as Mahpeyker Kösem Sultan (ماه پیكر; (Note: ماه پيكر, /tr/)), was the Haseki Sultan as a favorite consort and legal wife of Ottoman sultan Ahmed I, mother of Murad IV and Ibrahim, and grandmother of Mehmed IV.
+She effectively ruled as regent of the Ottoman Empire during the minority of Murad IV from 1623 to 1632, from 1640 to 1648 during the unstable rule of Ibrahim, and again from 1648 until her assassination in 1651 during the minority of Mehmed IV.
+She was one of the most powerful and influential women in Ottoman history, as well as a central and controversial figure during the period known as the Sultanate of Women.

 Kösem's status and influence were facilitated by her astute grasp of Ottoman politics and the large number of children she bore.
 Her sons and grandson required her regency, and her daughters' marriages to prominent statesmen provided her with allies in the government.
-She exerted considerable influence over Sultan Ahmed, and it's probable that her efforts on keeping his half-brother Mustafa — who later became Mustafa I — alive contributed to the transition from a system of succession based on primogeniture to one based on agnatic seniority.
+She exerted considerable influence over Sultan Ahmed, and it's probable that her efforts on keeping his half-brother Mustafa—who later became Mustafa I—alive contributed to the transition from a system of succession based on primogeniture to one based on agnatic seniority.

 Kösem was popular with the common citizens and esteemed by the ruling elite, holding significant political power and shaping the empire's domestic and foreign policies.
 Her early years as regent were marked by unrest and instability, but she nonetheless succeeded in maintaining the state institutions.
 In 1645, she pressured Sultan Ibrahim to launch a largely unsuccessful naval assault on the Venetian-controlled island of Crete.
 Afterwards, she had to contend with a Venetian blockade of the Dardanelles, which led to the naval Battle of Focchies in 1649, and in the years that followed, merchant upheavals brought on by a financial crisis.

 Some historians openly attribute to Kösem a role in the demise of the Ottoman Empire.
 However, others argue that her policies can be interpreted as desperate attempts to avert a succession crisis and preserve the Ottoman dynasty.
 She was posthumously referred to by the names: Vālide-i Muazzama ("magnificent mother"), Vālide-i Maḳtūle ("murdered mother"), Umm al Mu'minīn ("mothers of believers"), and Vālide-i Şehīde ("martyred mother").